ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 In this chapter, we add server `srv3` hosting a PostgreSQL standby instance as a new node in an existing two node cluster.

-Setup everything so PostgreSQL can start on `srv3` as a slave and enter in streaming replication.
+Setup everything so PostgreSQL can start on `srv3` as a standby and enter in streaming replication.
 Remember to create the recovery configuration template file, setup the `pg_hba.conf` file etc.